Call4Cloud | MMP-C | Autopilot | Device Preparation

 After asking around a bit, I noticed that those problem devices were manually enrolled to Intune AFTER being Azure Ad Joined in the first place.

-Microsoft their official supported method would be to wipe the device and let it enroll with Autopilot to make sure the device becomes Azure Ad Joined and Intune Enrolled
+Microsoft’s official supported method would be to wipe the device and let it enroll with Autopilot to make sure the device becomes Azure Ad Joined and Intune Enrolled.

-The last time “I” needed to do this was 2 years ago, I used my own blog to do so.
+The last time I needed to do this was two years ago, and I did so using my own blog.

 Enroll existing Azure Ad joined Devices into MDM | Intune (call4cloud.nl)

-It worked perfectly and I didn’t receive any notification that their devices stopped syncing, so pretty much a flawless victory.
+It worked perfectly, and I didn’t receive any notification that their devices stopped syncing, so it was pretty much a flawless victory.

 The Unipiper on Twitter: "SCORPION WINS Flawless Victory #ExplainThe90sIn4Words #MortalKombat http://t.co/HZ2mNxZd5H" / Twitter